Dictionary » Nouns » Fact – Meaning, Definition, Synonyms and Antonyms

 Etymology

 The word comes from the Latin term factum, meaning “a thing done” or “deed,” which is the past participle of facere, “to do or make.”
 It entered English in the late 15th century, initially meaning “an act or deed.”
 By the 16th and 17th centuries, its meaning evolved to refer to something that has actually happened.
-In modern usage, the word shifted to emphasize verifiable truth rather than just action—making “fact” central to science, journalism, and law.
+Over time, modern usage shifted further toward emphasizing verifiable truth—making “fact” central to science, journalism, and law.

 Example Sentences